AnoXDD/RunJ/README.md

 # RunJ
-A handy tool to maximize my efficiency by replacing Win+R
+A handy tool to maximize my efficiency by replacing Win+R.

+This readme was last updated on Oct.
+31, 2016, so it doesn't necessarily contain the latest functions.

 # Usage